 Complete the Service-Learning Designation Request Form and attach a copy of the syllabus.
 Your syllabus must demonstrate the criteria outlined above.
 We strongly encourage you to advise your chair of your application.

-If approved, you and your Department Chair will be informed that your course has successfully been designated.
-In the event your course falls outside the definition and/or course criteria, the CCE director will discuss the details and work with you in order to satisfy the basic requirements.
+If approved, you and your department chair will be informed that your course has successfully been designated.
+In the event your course falls outside the definition and/or course criteria, the CCE director will discuss the details and work with you so you can satisfy the basic requirements.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.